 Quintessentially British, a Full English Breakfast is one of the must-try London foods.
 Also called a Proper Fry Up, the sizeable meal includes a menagerie of breakfast favorites all squeezed onto a single plate.

-While there isn’t one set standard for what is served in a Full English Breakfast, most often the dish includes bacon (but not American-style bacon), eggs (fried or scrambled), sausages (Cumberland or pork), black pudding (a pork blood sausage), baked beans (white beans in tomato sauce), fried potatoes, grilled tomatoes, sauteed mushrooms and toast.
-When ordered at some restaurants in London, the meal sometimes also includes coffee or tea.
+While there isn’t one set standard for what is served in a Full English Breakfast, most often the dish includes bacon (but not American-style bacon), eggs (fried or scrambled), sausages (Cumberland or pork), black pudding, baked beans, fried potatoes, grilled tomatoes, sauteed mushrooms and toast.
+When ordered at some restaurants in London, the meal sometimes includes coffee or tea.

 Where To Eat Popular London Food for Breakfast

 Boasting the ‘Best English Breakfast in London’, Regency Café is a greasy spoon diner offering delicious breakfasts at budget prices.
-It is one of the fun places to eat in London and hungry diners flock to it throughout the day, so expect a queue (but don’t worry, it moves pretty fast).
+It is one of the fun places to eat in London!
+Hungry diners flock to it throughout the day, so expect a queue, but it moves pretty fast.

 The Ivy is another favorite breakfast restaurant in London that offers a completely different experience.
-Exuding a traditional English ambiance and serving an upscale Full English, it ranks as one of the cool places to eat in London (and, by the way, it’s a pretty hip spot for lunch and dinner, too).
+Exuding a traditional English ambiance and serving an upscale Full English, it ranks as one of the cool places to eat in London.

 #6 Sausage and Mash

-Sausage and Mash – also known as Bangers and Mash – is one of the best foods to eat in London for travelers looking for a traditional English meal.
+Sausage and Mash – also known as Bangers and Mash – is one of the best foods to eat in London for a traditional English meal.
 The popular pub cuisine is utterly satisfying, especially on cool and drizzly London days.

 The meat-and-potatoes dish is about as simple as it gets.
-The meal is constructed of 2 or 3 Cumberland sausages (aka Bangers) on top of a pile of mashed potatoes (aka Mash) and then drowned in onion gravy.
-And, it’s utterly delicious.
+The meal is constructed of 2 or 3 Cumberland sausages on top of a pile of mashed potatoes and then drowned in onion gravy.
+Done right, it’s utterly delicious!

 Best Places to Eat in London, UK for Sausage and Mash

-Honestly, we think the best places for Bangers and Mash in London are pubs.
-While it’s hard to go wrong with Sausage and Mash, we particularly favor the food served at Nicholson’s Pubs (like The Blackfriar and The Horniman at Hays, which are two of our favorite pubs on the River Thames).
+Honestly, we believe the best places for Bangers and Mash in London are pubs.
+While it’s hard to go wrong with Sausage and Mash, we particularly favor the food served at Nicholson’s Pubs.

 #7 Pie and Mash (and Jellied Eels!)